Explain Why It Is Not Possible To Change Hereditary Conditions.

 The advent of CRISPR-Cas9 and other gene-editing technologies has sparked immense hope, but also significant misunderstanding.
 It is crucial to distinguish between two fundamentally different concepts:

 1. Somatic Cell Gene Therapy: This involves modifying genes in the non-reproductive (somatic) cells of a living person—such as cells in the liver, lungs, or blood.
 The goal is to treat or cure a disease in that specific patient by correcting the mutation in a relevant population of their cells.
-For instance, therapies for certain immunodeficiencies or inherited retinal diseases work by editing somatic cells.
+Take this: therapies for certain immunodeficiencies or inherited retinal diseases work by editing somatic cells.
 This does not change the person's hereditary status.
 The corrected cells are not passed to offspring.
 The original DNA in their germline cells remains unchanged, so they could still pass the original mutation to their children.

 The Biological Impossibility of Retroactive Change